csyizhou/FGADR/index.md

 Please read the IIAI FGADR Dataset Research Use Agreement [Link](https://www.dropbox.com/s/ggahmdu2fh9ag9x/IIAI_FGADR_Research_Use_Agreement.pdf?dl=0).

 Once you agree to register to download the FGADR dataset, please sign the form and email to yizhou.szcn@gmail.com.
 You will receive a link to the download over email.
 Note that you may not share the link to download the dataset with others.
+In this version, we have released the Seg-set with 1,842 pixel-level annotated images.
+However, the Grade-set has not been approved by our legal department and collaborative hospitals.

 ### Contact